-Mercer or Manager means Mercer (N.Z.)
-Limited, the manager of the MITNZ who is responsible for the investment of the MITNZ's assets in accordance with the Trust Deed and for ensuring this SIPO is adhered to.
+Manager is the entity responsible for the investment of the Scheme's assets in accordance with the Trust Deed and for ensuring this SIPO is adhered to.

 MITNZ refers to Mercer Investment Trusts New Zealand a series of wholesale unit trusts of which Mercer is the manager and Trustees Executors Limited is the trustee.